ProfessorXRipp3r/WDPM/README.md

 # WDPM
- This python script will help you to create a beautiful web deface page
+ This python script will help you to create a beautiful web deface page.
+ Read this as instruction!
+ Requirements:
+ 1. Python
+ 2. Any python compiler
+ 3. It will be able to run in any linux environment(Termux or any linux distributions).

+ Download the requirements:

+ sudo apt install python
+ pip install -r requirements.txt

+ For running the script:
+ python3 deface.py